Pillog

 Usability Testing

-Based on the usability tests, there were three major themes around Home Screen, Pill Identifier, and Reminder Setup.
+By conducting the usability testings, I synthesized findings and identified 3 major themes around Home Screen, Pill Identifier, and Reminder Setup.

 Final Deliverables

-Feasibility: The app was designed to shape the future of digital health.
+Feasibility: It addressed healthcare challenges, shaping the future of digital health.

 Takeaways

-Task Completion and Activation: All participants successfully completed the key feature flows and activated the core functionality.
+Task Completion and Activation: All 5 participants successfully activated features and completed tasks with ease.